Please do use the course Etherpad:

 Conditions can be combined using Boolean Logic

->>> if (4 > 0) or (2 > 0):
+and, or and not>>> if (4 > 0) or (2 > 0):

 ... print('at least one part is true')